OnShift/onshift.github.io/_posts/2017-08-16-Refactoring-with-ReactJS-testing.md

 test_tools:
  - image_path: /images/karma_icon.png
    tool_name: Karma
-   tool_description: The main goal for Karma is to bring a productive testing environment to developers.
-The environment being one where they don't have to set up loads of configurations, but rather a place where developers can just write the code and get instant feedback from their tests.
+   tool_description: "We chose Karma as an industry accepted test container and aggregator.
+It was used for other projects in our system as they needed DOM rendering capabilities across multiple browser engines which Karma provides. <b>In their own words:</b> <i>The main goal for Karma is to bring a productive testing environment to developers.
+The environment being one where they don't have to set up loads of configurations, but rather a place where developers can just write the code and get instant feedback from their tests.</i>"
    tool_url: "https://karma-runner.github.io/1.0/index.html"
  - image_path: /images/mocha_icon.png
    tool_name: Mocha
-   tool_description: Feature-rich JavaScript test framework running on Node.js
+   tool_description: We had this tool included with our previous tests as well.
+We find it very convenient and powerful full featured test runner well suited for asynchronous nature of JavaScript.
    tool_url: "https://mochajs.org/"
  - image_path: /images/chai_icon.png
    tool_name: Chai
    tool_description: BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+Chai has a good number of assertion extensions suitable for various quirks of JavaScript object and value comparison.
    tool_url: "http://chaijs.com/"
  - image_path: /images/sinon_icon.png
    tool_name: Sinon
    tool_description: Standalone test spies, stubs and mocks for JavaScript.
 Works with any unit testing framework.
+Provides all of the desired capabilities of a call mocking framework one could ever want.
    tool_url: "http://sinonjs.org/"
 ---